Ekeminifelix/alx-pre_course/README.md

-**This file is mandatory in all ALX School project **Glad to be software engineer
+**This file is mandatory in all ALX School project